-YOU ARE ENCOURAGED NOT TO "OPT OUT".
+YOU ARE ENCOURAGED NOT TO "OPT OUT" at any time during employment or attendance at Delta State University.

-OKRAlert messages broadcast to the entire campus population and designated first responder agencies.
+OKRAlert messages broadcast to the registered campus population and first responder agencies.
 The University conducts tests of the system each semester.

 Immediate (Emergency) Notification